Tshikume/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home is  a script that changes the working directory to the user’s home directory 3-listfiles is a script that displays current directory contents in a long format 4-listmorefiles is a script that displays current directory contents, including hidden files using the long format
+2-bring_me_home is  a script that changes the working directory to the user’s home directory 3-listfiles is a script that displays current directory contents in a long format 4-listmorefiles is a script that displays current directory contents, including hidden files using the long format 5-listfilesdigitonly is a script that displays content in current directory in long format including  hidden and numerical files
+6-firstdirectory is a script that creates a directory inside the directory /tmp/